cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ```
 ## [1] 27541    31
 ```
-Looks like we have 27540 genes and 30 library.
+Looks like we have 27540 genes and 30 libraries.
 According to the Methods section of the paper, the table was generated using Cufflinks.
-The values in the table is FPKM.
+The values in the table are FPKM.
 I prefer TPM values, but this will work jsut fine.
 According to author's notes, library `C_3hr_B2` is flagged with low correlation coefficient between other reps.
 So let's throw it out upfront.